Resources

 The impact of the child education plan in India is assessed through various parameters.
 These include the following.

-• Learning Outcomes: Assessing the academic progress and overall development of students to measure the effectiveness of the education plan.
+• Learning Outcomes: Assessing students' academic progress and overall development to measure the education plan's effectiveness.

 • Employment Opportunities: Tracking the employment rates among educated individuals to gauge the impact of education on socio-economic development.